Idukki

 Six steps: audit current UGC for body-type and size representation, set quotas, source UGC via post-purchase prompts, partner with niche creators (not generic influencers: see UGC vs influencer), deploy on PDPs above the fold, measure return-rate alongside conversion.
 Most athleisure brands see programme ROI within 60 days.

-Athleisure is one of the categories where UGC is no longer optional.
-The brands compounding share are the ones running structured programmes; the brands losing share are still relying on studio shoots that the audience increasingly reads as inauthentic.
+Athleisure is one of the categories where UGC stopped being optional a while ago.
+The brands gaining share run structured programmes.
+The brands losing it are still buying studio shoots that the audience reads, more and more, as an ad pretending not to be one.

 Median PDP CVR lift